WittyCC/Epicodus-Zoo/README.md

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following items properly installed on your device.

 * [Atom](https://atom.io/)
 * [Node.js](https://nodejs.org/) (with NPM)